 To allow for generous plantings, seating provided on planter ledges are required to be at least 22 inches deep.
 Seating steps can provide flexible seating – from simple perches to generous, amphitheater-style seating -- and are permitted to range between six and 20 inches in height.

-Prohibitions: Deterrents to seating, such as spikes, rails, or deliberately uncomfortable materials or shapes, placed on surfaces that would otherwise be suitable for seating are prohibited within public plazas.
-These types of devices can be seen throughout existing plazas and compromise the usability and public nature of these spaces.
+Prohibitions: Deterrents to seating, such as spikes, rails, or deliberately uncomfortable materials or shapes, placed on any surfaces, required or otherwise, that would otherwise be suitable for seating are prohibited within public plazas.

 Devices incorporated into seating that are intended to prevent damage caused by skateboards and rollerblades are generally permitted.
 Such deterrents are required to be spaced at least 5 feet apart from one another, be constructed of high-quality materials that are integrated with the seating design, and should not inhibit seating.

-Trees and other planted areas are essential components of successful and enjoyable public spaces.
-A balance must be struck between abundant, lush, and generous planting and the need for adequate sun and openness in the public plaza.
-The 2009 text amendment revised the 2007 design regulations to provide a better balance between hard surfaces and planted areas, such as ground-level planting.
+Trees and other planted areas are essential components of successful and enjoyable public spaces, providing comfort, shade, and textual variety.
+A balance should be struck between abundant, lush, and generous planting and the need for adequate sun and openness in the public plaza.

-At least 50% of required trees should be planted flush-to-grade and must be surrounded by a porous surface at least 5 feet in width that allows water to penetrate to the tree roots while at the same time accommodating pedestrian circulation.
+At least 50% of required trees should be planted either flush-to-grade or within at-grade planting beds.
+When planted flush-to-grade, the trees must be surrounded by a porous surface at least 5 feet in width that allows water to penetrate to the tree roots while at the same time accommodating pedestrian circulation.
 Trees provided in planting beds are required to have a minimum of 5 feet square of porous area, such as mulch, pebbles, or planted area to allow for water penetration.
-The 2009 text amendment revised the requirements for tree plantings to allow half of required trees to be planted either flush-to-grade or in at-grade planting beds.
-The updated provision allows additional design flexibility without encumbering pedestrian circulation.

-Irrigation and drainage: To ensure that trees and other plants can successfully establish and grow in an urban environment, irrigation is required for all planted areas unless drought-resistant species are specified in the planting plans.
+Irrigation and drainage: To help landscaping to successfully establish and grow in a challenging urban environment, irrigation is required for all planted areas unless drought-resistant species are specified in the planting plans.
 Drainage systems are also required in planted areas located above subsurface structures such as garages or cellars.

-In April 2009, the City Council adopted a Department of City Planning zoning text amendment that requires all new development to provide bicycle parking, including new buildings that utilize the public plaza bonus.
-However, bicycle parking can also serve plaza users that stop for lunch at an open air café, to shop at adjacent retail, or who simply need a rest.
-All public plazas must provide parking for at least two bicycles and plazas greater than 10,000 square feet in size must provide parking for at least four bicycles.
+As of April 2009, the zoning requires all new development to provide bicycle parking, including new buildings that utilize the public plaza bonus.
+However, bicycle parking can also serve plaza users that stop for lunch at an open air café, shop at adjacent retail, or who simply need a rest.
+All public plazas must provide parking for at least two bicycles, and plazas greater than 10,000 square feet in size must provide parking for at least four bicycles.
 To ensure that bicycle parking is readily accessible and well-used, bicycle parking is required to be located on the sidewalk adjacent to the public plaza.
 The New York City Department of Transportation has established standards for the placement of bicycle racks in the public sidewalk and evaluates all requests pursuant to this provision.
 The bicycle parking requirement may be waived if the Department of Transportation finds that its standards for placement of bicycle racks cannot be met.

 The provision of clear, visible, and readable signage is essential to identify plazas as public spaces, to provide a list of required amenities provided within the plaza, and to identify hours of access and those responsible for the upkeep and maintenance of the plaza space.